 Colorado and Washington were the first states to fully legalize it for recreational purposes.
 Basically, the legalization of marijuana means you can't be arrested, ticketed, or convicted for using marijuana, if you follow the state laws as to age, place, and amount for consumption.
 However, you can still get arrested for selling or trafficking marijuana if you aren't following state laws on licensure and taxation.

-Here is a list of all states that have legalized possession of marijuana for recreational use (as of 2016):
+States that have legalized possession of marijuana for recreational use include the following:

 The use of medical marijuana is also another polarizing sub-issue in the marijuana debate.
 The District of Columbia and 23 states have passed laws allowing smoked marijuana to be used for a variety of medical conditions.
 States with medical marijuana laws often have some form of patient registry, which may provide some protection against state arrest for possession up to a certain amount of marijuana for personal medical use.